 - Brook trout (wild, non-native)

 - Madison River

 - Slough Creek

 HOW, WHERE, AND WHEN DO PARTICIPANTS MEET THEIR GROUP?

 The Yellowstone Expedition begins and ends at Bozeman Airport.
 Participants can fly to/from the airport on arrival/departure day or be dropped off/picked up by a parent/guardian.
 Participants can arrive at any time on arrival day.
-On the last day of the trip flights that depart before 2 pm are ideal.
+We typically leave the airport by 3 pm, but we can send the van back for later flights if necessary.
 Unaccompanied minors will be met at their gate.
-Participants flying as an adult should follow signs to the baggage claim.
+Participants flying as adults should follow signs to the baggage claim.
 Their LFFE trip leader will meet them there.
-On departure day, your trip leaders will help you get checked in and wait with the group until the last participant's flight leaves the ground.
+On the last day of the trip, flights that depart before 2 pm are ideal.
+We can take multiple trips to the airport, so accommodating early flights is not a problem.
+Your trip leaders will help you get checked in and wait with the group until the last participant's flight leaves the ground.

 Do I need to have fly fishing experience?